Category: Reviews

 Review: Augustine, Taking on Technocracy

-Reviewed for German Studies Review 44 (1), 2021 (pp. 208-210).
+Monograph reviewed for German Studies Review 44 (1), 2021 (pp. 208-210).
 Summary: Taking on Technocracy covers a broad range of developments in the domains of technology, policy, and protest, analyzing them with nuance in the different contexts of East and West Germany.
-For those wanting to understand why the issue of nuclear power has remained such…
+For those wanting to understand why the issue of nuclear power has remained…

 Read more